aspuru-guzik-group/atlas/README.md

 ## Installation

+Currently, `atlas` does not work with Python>=3.11, and we recommend using 3.9 or 3.10.
+This will be fixed in later updates.
 You can install `atlas` from source in edit mode by executing the following commands

 ```bash
 git clone git@github.com:aspuru-guzik-group/atlas.git